frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/leave-type.md

 # Leave Type

+**Leave Type refers to types of leave allotted to an Employee by a company.**

 > Human Resources > Leaves and Holiday > Leave Type > New Leave Type

-Leave Type refers to types of leave allotted to an employee by a company.
 An employee can select a particular Leave Type while requesting for a leave.
 You can create any number of Leave Types based on your company’s requirement.

 <img class="screenshot" alt="New Leave Type"